Coronations in Asia: Malaysia

 The nine royal rulers of Malaysia elect one of their number every five years to serve as Yang di-Pertuan Agong, or King of Malaysia.
-The new ruler is enthroned in a special ceremony after his election, which involves usage of several items of regalia including the Tengkolok Diraja, or Royal Headdress—as opposed to a crown.
+The new ruler is enthroned in a special ceremony six months after his election, which involves usage of several items of regalia including the Tengkolok Diraja, or Royal Headdress—as opposed to a crown.
 According to legend, the first Sultan of Perak swore off the wearing of any diadems after the miraculous refloating of his ship, which had run aground during his journey to establish his reign in Perak.
 Hence, while Malaysian coronations are rather elaborate affairs, they do not involve the imposition of a crown.
-Instead, a special headdress is worn by the new king that since 1957 is in the style of the rulers of the self electing ruler state of Negeri Sembilan.
+Instead, a special headdress is worn by the new king that since 1957 is in the style of the rulers of the self-electing ruler state of Negeri Sembilan.
+(However, the states of Selangor and Johor still have their rulers crowned, a later British-influenced addition.)

 The new king proceeds into the Istana Negara Throne Hall at the head of a large procession also consisting of his spouse, specially-picked soldiers carrying the royal regalia, and other notables including the Grand Chamberlain, or Datuk Paduka Maharaja Lela.
-The king and his wife are seated upon their thrones, and the regalia are brought forward.
+The king and his queen consort are seated upon their thrones, and the regalia are brought forward.
 Following this, the Grand Chamberlain brings forward a copy of the Qur'an, which the new monarch reverently receives, kisses, and places on a special table located between his throne and the queen's, and afterwards, he is then with presented his ceremonial saber, which he removes it from the scabbard, kisses its sheath, and returns it back to the scabbard and placed near the throne chair.
 A formal proclamation of the new king's reign is read, followed by the taking of a special coronation oath and the acclamation by the Grand Chamberlain, following which the National Anthem Negaraku is played with a 21-gun salute in the background.
 The Prime Minister gives a special speech, which is followed by an address by the new king from the throne.
 A prayer is said, the Qur'an as returned to the Chamberlain, and the ceremony is completed as the new king leaves the throne hall.